Single-Process vs. Multi-Process Mode

 A key point to note is that, when an application in single-process mode crashes, it terminates the entire program.
 In contrast, when an application in multi-process mode crashes, the System UI and other applications keep on running.
 In multi-process mode the System UI is even notified when an application crashes and can react on it, for example by restarting the application.

-Windows are represented differently, whether you run your application in single-process or multi-process mode.
+The way windows are represented depends on whether you run your application in single-process or multi-process mode.
 Windows are exposed from the application to the System UI through WindowManager::windowAdded.
 For convenience and to serve as a replacement for Qt's standard

 In multi-process mode an ApplicationManagerWindow derives from Window; unlike in single-process mode which derives from QtObject.
 As a result, several properties coming from Window won't have any effect in single-process mode, although ApplicationManagerWindow still defines them for compatibility.
 The following are some examples: